umesh-gattem-rzt/Python_Decorators/README.md

 Output : <p>Umesh Kumar</p>
 ```
 ###Passing arguments to Decorators :
-In the previous example we can notice how redundant the decorators in the example are.
+In the previous example we can notice how redundant the decorators are.
 3 decorators(div_decorate, p_decorate, strong_decorate) each with the same functionality
 but wrapping the string with different tags.
 We can definitely do much better than that.
 #####Example :